Deploy your first workflow-based application¶

 One of the most standard ways developers store, version, review and collaborate on their code is using Git repositories.
 Leveraging this common practice, Ryax provides an interface able to pull code from any Git environment to create custom actions that can be used in Ryax workflows.

-This screen allows you to save and manage a list of repositories you wish to pull your code from:
+The Library allows you to save and manage a list of repositories you wish to pull your code from.

-To list a new repository, click the “New repository” button at the top right.
+To add a new repository, click the Add button at the top the repositories list.
 You’ll be asked to enter a repo name and its URL:

 For this guide, you can use the following public Gitlab directory we’re providing: https://gitlab.com/ryax-tech/workflows/default-actions.git

-After entering you repo’s name and URL, You’ll then be asked to enter your credentials to allow access for Ryax to crawl your repo.
+After entering you repo’s name and URL, if your repository is private, you need to enter your credentials to allow access for Ryax to crawl your repo.
 For this example, we’ll use the following login and password:

-Ryax will crawl the Git URL you provided and list all recognizable actions in the “Scan results” panel below:
+Ryax will crawl the Git URL you provided and list all recognizable actions in the “Scan results” panel.

 Note